ViSovereign/swww-switcher/README.md

 <img src="assets/split2.png" alt="SWWW Switcher split image settings" width="500" />

 <img src="assets/split.png" alt="SWWW Switcher split images action" width="500" />

+Did you know?

+Random Wallpaper can apply one image to multiple monitors if you set `Left Monitor Name` and `Right Monitor Name` in the extension preferences, and the ratio betwen the width and height of the image is greater then 1.8!

 ## Color Generator: